AugustAllYear/Emotion-Voice-Recognition/README.md

 Communication lost in technology.
 In the waves of the AI technological tsunami, many of the nuances of human communication are diminished as we translate our beings into computers.

-93% of communication in nonverbal and 38% of that is noverbal but is audatory.
+93% of communication in nonverbal but 38% of that communication is still audatory.
 [Source](https://globalforum.diaglobal.org/issue/october-2018/the-power-of-nonverbal-communication-saying-everything-without-saying-anything/#:~:text=In%201971%2C%20Albert%20Mehrabian%2C%20a,how%20to%20control%20that%20impact.)

 Ideally stacked with video image recognition of body language and computers could become more human communicators.